Physical Therapy Treatments For Tennis Elbow

 • Resting your arm

-Your physical therapist will refer you to another health care provider if they believe this to be warranted.
+Your physical therapist will also refer you to any other health care providers if they believe this to be warranted.

-You will also be given exercises to do at home to support your recovery.
+Your therapist will also give you exercises to do at home in order to support your continued recovery outside of their office.

 2. Strength Building

-Your physical therapist may advise you to improve your overall fitness levels in order to help your tennis elbow.
+Your physical therapist will explore ways to improve your overall fitness levels and subsequently help your tennis elbow.

 They can also determine the type and amount of exercises that will benefit your body the most.

-Finally, you will be able to incorporate weights with your physical therapist’s approval as your muscles grow and strengthen.
+Finally, your physical therapist will incorporate weights as your muscles grow and strengthen.

 3. Range Of Motion Building

-Your physical therapist may use manual therapy to train your joints and muscles to more smoothly and with less pain.
+Range of motion exercises are helpful in helping to train your joints and muscles to move more smoothly and with less pain.

 4. Retraining Your Muscles

-Like we said earlier, an important part of your treatment is to retrain your muscles so that you break any muscular bad habits.
+Like we said earlier, an important part of your treatment is to retrain your muscles and to break any muscular bad habits.

 Your physical therapist can help with this.

-This simple action can help prevent strain in your arm, which will help to prevent tennis elbow.
+This strategy helps to support your arm muscles and prevent strain in your arm, which will help to prevent tennis elbow.

-If you’ve had tennis elbow, then this motion can also work to protect your arm and help you return to your daily activities while reducing your risk of re-injury.
+If you’ve had tennis elbow in the past, then this strategy can also work to protect your arm and help you return to your daily activities while reducing your risk of reinjury.

-Once healed, your physical therapist will help you to remain active and safe by teaching you to modify your daily activities to avoid future injury.
+Once healed, your physical therapist will help you to remain active and safe by teaching you how to modify your daily activities to avoid reinjury.

-You may need to modify your work, athletics, or home in order to support your body.
+You’ll need to modify your work, athletics, and home activities in order to support your healing body.

 The goal is to lessen the repetitive strain on your hands, wrists, and forearms.

-You may also be taught to take stretching breaks so that your muscles get frequent rest from repetitive movements.
+Stretching breaks are also an important consideration to explore to ensure that your muscles get frequent rest from repetitive movements.

 Book Your Appointment With Capitol Physical Therapy Today

-You can see there’s quite a lot to consider when treating tennis elbow.
+As you can see, there’s quite a lot to consider when it comes to tennis elbow.

-Your physical therapist will be especially helpful, not just for pain relief but to help you reduce your risk of re-injury.
+Your physical therapist will be especially helpful, not just for pain relief but also to help you reduce your risk of reinjury.

 If you’re dealing with tennis elbow, book an appointment today with Capitol Physical Therapy.